estanqueiroa/awscode/terraform/health-check/README.md

 # Introduction

 This article explains how to use Terraform to create a health check for a web application.
-The health check is implemented using Terraform "check_apache_status" [resource](https://developer.hashicorp.com/terraform/language/checks).
+The health check is implemented using Terraform "check" [block](https://developer.hashicorp.com/terraform/language/checks).

+The check block can validate your infrastructure outside the usual resource lifecycle.
+Check blocks address a gap between post-apply and functional validation of infrastructure.

 Based on this [article](https://amod-kadam.medium.com/health-check-using-terraform-71248e9fb508)